asterinas/asterinas/test/benchmark/README.md

 ### Benchmark Suites

 The benchmark collection is organized into benchmark suites, each dedicated to a specific benchmarking tool or application.
 These suites focus on comparing the performance of different operating systems using a particular methodology.
-Currently, there are seven benchmark suites, each located in its own directory:
+Currently, there are eight benchmark suites, each located in its own directory:

 - [lmbench](https://github.com/asterinas/asterinas/tree/main/test/benchmark/lmbench)
 - [sysbench](https://github.com/asterinas/asterinas/tree/main/test/benchmark/sysbench)